-Employer filed a timely appeal from the February 1, 2006, reference 04, decision that allowed benefits.
-After due notice was issued, a hearing was held on February 23, 2006.
-Claimant did not participate.
-Employer did participate through Colleen Warner.
-The administrative law judge took judicial notice of the administrative record.
-The claimant called after the hearing record had been closed and had not followed the hearing notice instructions pursuant to 871 IAC 26.14(7)a-c.
+Employer filed a timely appeal from the February 22, 2006, reference 01, decision that allowed benefits.
+After due notice was issued, a hearing was held on March 21, 2006.
+Claimant did participate.
+Employer did not respond to the hearing notice instructions and did not participate.
+The employer called after the hearing record had been closed and had not followed the hearing notice instructions pursuant to 871 IAC 26.14(7)a-c.